5 reasons why some people live longer than others

 1. They have the right genes

 Studies have found that a long lifespan may be linked to genetics, making it a lottery for us all.
-One study from the Albert Einstein College of Medicine looked into 500 individuals who had lived to 95 or older and identified common genotypes, rather than lifestyle variables, that caused them to outlive others.
+One study from the Albert Einstein College of Medicine looked into 500 individuals who had lived to be 95 or older and identified common genotypes, rather than lifestyle variables, that caused them to outlive others.

 They included APOC3, which correlates to reduced risk of heart attacks, and IGF-r, which affects how the body regulates insulin-like growth factor 1, a protein linked to proper growth development.